NZ's sporting image 'tarnished' by doping scandal - Rod Dixon

 Robertson tested positive for erythropoietin (EPO) and provided false documentation in his defence after he was tested at the UK's Great Manchester Run in May 2022.

-The New York Marathon winner said the news was an unfortunate inevitability that both Athletics New Zealand and High Performance Sport New Zealand needed to take ownership of.
+The New York Marathon winner said the news was an unfortunate inevitability.

 "This has come about after years and years of warnings from athletes like myself," Dixon told 1News.

-"They [Athletics NZ and HPSNZ] have been repeatedly told to be careful, to be more aware of what your athletes are doing.
+"They [Athletics NZ] have been repeatedly told to be careful, to be more aware of what your athletes are doing.

 "Anybody involved in a high performance level is accountable for what has happened.